IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 Some video encoders are prone to systematically generate an output bitrate that is systematically larger or smaller than the target bitrate.
 SCReAMv2 can handle some deviation inherently but for larger devation it becomes necessary to compensate for this.
 The algorithm for this is detailed in {{SCReAM-CPP-implementation}}.

-ToDo: A future draft version will describe this in more detail as it has been fully integarted into SCReAMv2.
+ToDo: A future draft version will describe this in more detail as it has been fully integrated into SCReAMv2.

 #  Receiver Requirements on Feedback Intensity {#scream-receiver}